chamambom/azureblueprint-pad/README.md

 4) If its successful , "you wont see any errors " (::)
 5) Navigate to your azure portal management groups and execute the following
+   - Strip any resources you dont need (deploy only what is necessary)
    - publish your blue print
-   - Assign your blueprint
+   - Assign your blueprint to your subscription
-   - Strip any resources you dont need (deploy only what is necessary)

 6) to be continued [will sanitise this as i play with azure blueprints]